jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Chasing Rousseau around Europe didn't stop history.
 Society was well inside the Age of Enlightenment.
 Thus the nobility was in the dying days of their Medieval Age ruling philosophy.

-Starting in 1776, within Rousseau's lifetime, Darth King faced the music when the American people started a revolution.
+In 1776, during Rousseau's lifetime, Darth King faced the music when the American people started a revolution.
 One year after Rousseau died, the French had their own uprising in 1789.
 And on it went from country to country because Rousseau, and others like him, made extras realize they should become player gods in a country "of the people, for the people, by the people."

 Cinderella soon forgot about the fancy ball, and instead sung the music of freedom in a choir of equals, that went something like this:

-<div style='position:relative; padding-bottom:calc(47.25% + 44px)'><iframe src='https://gfycat.com/ifr/GleefulAcclaimedIndianspinyloach' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(32.25% + 44px)'><iframe src='https://gfycat.com/ifr/GleefulAcclaimedIndianspinyloach' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Les Miserables is a story of antagonists, protagonists, and especially extras singing about becoming player gods.
 Notice after a new philosophy clicked, they made it real with that lever of power called a musket.
 Credit: [Civilization 6](https://www.youtube.com/watch?v=MD9druFjSkg) and [Les Miserables](https://www.youtube.com/watch?v=1q82twrdr0U).
 [Reader Mode.](https://gfycat.com/ifr/GleefulAcclaimedIndianspinyloach)_

 Revolution spread people's liberty, equality, and fraternity throughout the world.
 In a few years, the Medieval Age was finally gone.
 The dark majic of fake holiness was exposed, and the royal Death Star rulebook was destroyed.

 In the Age of Enlightenment, everyone paid taxes and was answerable to the same laws.
 Church and State were separate.
 The government had checks and balances.
-Holding the levers of power let Main Street put presidents and senators, judges, and sheriffs in power, who ruled at the request of the people because the people were player gods.
+Holding the levers of power let Main Street put presidents and senators, judges, and sheriffs in power, who ruled at the people's request because the people were player gods.

 Rousseau died never having found a home.
 After they won their revolutions, the people put him to rest inside the glorious Panthéon.
 The wandering philosopher was heralded as a renowned breaker of chains, a revealer of dark majic, destroyer of corrupted rulebooks, and liberator of player gods with his new philosophy.